nocturnaljojo/Python-Learning/README.md

 # Helloworld
-Helloworld -  or Wassup Word
+Helloworld -  or Wassup World

 Join me on my 1 day 1 project journey for 100 days.